Rodgers and Hammerstein: Flower Drum Song

+The Sound of Music

-The Sound of MusicThe Sound of Music, Rodgers and Hammerstein's last work together, is based on the story of the Austrian Von Trapp Family.
+The Sound of Music, Rodgers and Hammerstein's last work together, is based on the story of the Austrian Von Trapp Family.
 Starring Mary Martin as Maria and Theodore Bikel as Captain von Trapp, it opened on Broadway at the Lunt-Fontanne Theatre on November 16, 1959, garnering much praise and numerous awards.
 It has been frequently revived ever since.
 The show was made into a film in 1965 starring Julie Andrews as Maria and Christopher Plummer as the Captain.
 It won five Oscars, including Best Picture and Best Director, Robert Wise.
 Hammerstein died in August 1960, before the film was made, so when Rodgers was asked to create two new songs for the film ("I Have Confidence" and "Something Good"), he wrote the lyrics as well as the music.
 The Sound of Music contains more hit songs than any other Rodgers and Hammerstein musical, and the film version was the most financially successful film adaptation of a Broadway musical ever made.
 The most enduring of these include the title song, "Do-Re-Mi", "My Favorite Things", "Climb Ev'ry Mountain", "So Long, Farewell" and "Sixteen Going on Seventeen".
 "Edelweiss" was the last song that Rodgers and Hammerstein wrote together.